SakuraRoots/ssh_pam/README.md

-# ssh_pam
+# SSH PAM

-Privilege Session Management for SSH
+### What is Privilege Session Management (PAM)?

+A privileged user is someone who has administrative permissions in a system.
+For example, your sysadmins have "root" permissions in your Linux machines.